Forward Operating Base Kalsu

-While under control of the Marines of the 24th Marine Expeditionary Unit, two Marines, Lance Corporal Ryan Krieger and Lance Corporal Christopher Roberts are credited with saving the base from being taken over by Iraqi militias by using hand to hand combat to subdue three members of the group from infiltrating the camp in the early morning hours of September 19, 2004.
-Krieger and Roberts were taking a smoke break while on watch and observed three masked men attempt to cross the berm in an attempt to breach the outer “wire”.
-The three men were taken to the base detention facility.
-One was a known terrorist on an internal watchlist.
-Two were later transported to Abu Ghraib Prison in Baghdad, while a third was transported to a prison detention facility at Camp Cropper near Baghdad International Airport.
-The pair of Marines did not seek recognition for their actions.

 History

 FOB Kalsu was established in May 2003 by the New York Army National Guard unit the 105th Military Police (MP) Company, 104th Military Police Battalion, 53rd Troop Command based in Buffalo, NY.
 It was named in honor of Buffalo Bills and the University of Oklahoma All-American football player Bob Kalsu who was killed serving in the Vietnam War.
 The 105th and 300th MP companies were supported by elements of the Oregon Army National Guard's 1st Battalion, 162nd Infantry Regiment, 41st Infantry Brigade Combat Team and Bravo Company, 1092nd Engineer Combat Battalion, WV ARNG from August to November 2003.